Followers

 War in the North

-With a significant British invasion from Canada threatening the Hudson Valley, Morgan's Rifles were immediately sent to reinforce General Horatio Gates's Northern Department.
-The rugged hills and thick woods of upper New York were not unlike his home in the Wyoming Valley.
-Murphy's marksmanship rendered invaluable assistance at the battles of Freeman's Farm and Bemis Heights against British forces commanded by General John Burgoyne.
+With a major British invasion from Canada threatening the Hudson Valley, Morgan's Rifles were quickly sent to support General Horatio Gates's Northern Department.
+The rugged hills and dense woods of northern New York resembled his home in the Wyoming Valley.
+Murphy's sharpshooting proved invaluable during the battles of Freeman's Farm and Bemis Heights against British forces led by General John Burgoyne.

 Morgan's Rifles played a pivotal role at Freeman's Farm